 4. Problem-Solution Matrix

 B2B technology companies often fall into the trap of leading with the technical features and competencies of their product rather than creating a customer-centric marketing strategy.
-One way to combat this is through Marketectures, a Pragmatic Marketing term for aligning product features to the needs of the marketplace.
+One way to combat this is through Buyer MatrixSM, a pragmatic marketing term for aligning product features to the needs of the marketplace.
 They are created by mapping your product’s features to your target market’s problems.
 It keeps your messaging from getting bogged down in the technical aspects of your product and instead refocuses on how the product helps buyers become the “hero” at their organization.
 Learn how to create your own in our how-to blog post on the subject.

 5. Customer-Focused Positioning